ptdriscoll/klrn-landing-page/README.md

-# KLRN campaign landing page
+# KLRN landing page template

-This is a campaign landing page template built with PHP 5 and Bootstrap 3.
+This is a landing page template for KLRN digital campaigns, built with PHP 5 and Bootstrap 3.

 So far it has one page, for KLRN Passport campaigns.
 The page is sliced into PHP from this front-end design: https://github.com/ptdriscoll/npm-workflow.